-I’ve been listening to opera seriously for about two years now.
+I’ve been listening to opera seriously for about seven years now.
 I attended my first opera in the early nineties, though I can’t remember if it was Bizet’s Carmen or Tchaikovsky’s The Queen of Spades.
 It may have even been Rossini’s The Barber of Seville.
-At any rate, I’ve seen about a dozen operas live, and have recordings of over 500 (different) operas in total.
+At any rate, I’ve seen about two dozen operas live, and have recordings of over 700 (different) operas in total.
 Yes, there are that many, and more.
 It would take a very long time to listen to them all, but I’m trying my best.
 I mostly listen during my hour-long commute to work each day, which makes for a wonderful journey.

 There’s a lot to know about the opera world, and even with my modest experience I still feel like I have much to learn.
 I likely know far more than the average person (after all, opera is not exactly popular with the masses), but far less than the connoisseur, so I hesitated to create this blog.
 It started out as a nightly post I would make on my personal Facebook page, which drew little interest from my mostly non-opera-loving friends and acquaintances.
 It needed a new home.